wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Parsimony analysis (same data and trees as in {numref}`MSA`).
 Character state changes for all characters in the MSA shown left are indicated on the trees and exemplar syn- and autapomorphies are indicated.
 Note that character 6 is invariant and therefore does not contribute to any tree.
 Also note that each substitution occurring in the MSA results in one extra step on the tree.
 :::
-%#% Again, like Figure MSA, Self created figure? - If both figures display the same information, maybe it is better for them to be merged (or separated so there is no overlap)?
+%#% Again, like Figure MSA, Self created figure?
 Each character change can be considered an _ad hoc_ assumption, each of them associated with their type I error, or the chance of having a _false positive_.
 This would be a character change (substitution) inferred on the tree where no change took place.
 The tree that minimises the number of changes also minimises the number of _ad hoc_ assumptions, and hence the type I error.